-If you’re selling an experience, give interesting fans a taste into what that will look like.
+If you’re selling an experience, give interesting fans a taste of what that will look like.
 This is precisely what Walt Disney World was going for with their Facebook cover video promoting their new Avatar world.

 Of course, these are just samples of a few ways to engage your audience with Facebook cover videos.